bangadang/stackIT/FS25/Dataengineering.md

 # Webcrawling
 ### Crawling for Search Engines
 The web is crawled to find new links, which are then analyzed and added to the database.
 The database can be accessed by a user when searching in a search engine.
-An algorithm is used to rank the pages stored in the database according to different factors to determine their importance by a seaarch query.
-In order to present the pages which the user was most likely searrching for
+An algorithm is used to rank the pages stored in the database according to different factors to determine their importance by a search query.
+In order to present the pages which the user was most likely searching for
 Google, Bing, Duckduckgo are common search engines which crawl for indexing pages and links to further webpages.

+### General workflow
+- Input URLS or Sitemaps
+- Processing: Crawler + Parser
+- Output: Structured data (JSON, DB)

 ### Creating a search index
 - Obtain URL/ Sitemaps